 * APR is Annual Percentage Rate.
 Rates are quoted "as-low-as" and are subject to change.

 *** HELOC rate based on a 10 year draw.
-Maximum rate that may be imposed is 18% and maximum financed for all Home Equity loans is $100,000.
+Minimum floor rate is 4.0% and maximum rate that may be imposed is 18% using the prime rate as an index.
+Maximum financed for all Home Equity loans is $100,000.

 Rates Vs. APR